July 21-27, 2014

-The Francis O’Neill Irish Arts Week provides a unique learning opportunity for kids and adults by bringing master traditional Irish musicians to Chicago and the magic of Ireland to students of all ages and the community.
+The Francis O’Neill Irish Arts Week is a unique learning opportunity for children and adults.
+Taught by master traditional Irish musicians who are in residence for the week, students of every age will experience the magic of Ireland through its music, song and dance.

-The faculty will teach a wide range of subjects including Traditional Irish Music, Sean-Nós Dancing, Irish Language (Comhrá Gaeilge), Irish and English Singing and Celtic Arts and Crafts.
+The world-class faculty includes some of the best traditional Irish music and dance teachers including members of one of Ireland's leading traditional bands, Téada.
+They will teach a wide range of subjects including Traditional Irish Music (fiddle, tin whistle, flute, bodhrán, concertina, piano accordion, piano accompaniment, tenor banjo), Céilí Dancing, Irish Language, Irish and English Singing and Celtic Arts and Crafts.

 If you have any questions, we're happy to help.
 Please contact us at firstname.lastname@example.org or call (773) 412-5082.